Skip to content

 Quality assessment

-• Determination of the primary attachment to the labour market for a person with more than one job at the end of November: In these cases the primary job is determined by the number of hours worked.
-The job with the most hours is defined as the primary.
-For self-employed and assisting spouses the information about working hours is always imputed, and in some cases that goes for employees as well.
-For employees the imputed part is though decreased from 14 pct. in 2008 to barely 4 pct. in 2013.
-The imputation can in some cases mean that the wrong job is pointed out as the primary.
+Determination of the primary connection to the labor market when a person has multiple jobs at the end of November: In such cases, the primary job is selected as the job where the person normally works the most hours.
+This information is imputed for self-employed persons and assisting spouses, and in some cases also for employees.
+For employees, the proportion has fallen from 14 pct. in 2008 to around 6 pct. in 2024.
+Imputation can, in some cases, result in the wrong job being designated as the primary job.

-• Number of self-employed and assisting spouses: The period of jobs for self-employed and assisting spouses is more uncertain than for employees.
-A series of information is used to validate whether the person actually is active in a job as self-employed/assisting spouse.
-There will however be a more significant uncertainty about the number of self-employed and assisting spouses than with employees.
+Number of employed self-employed persons and assisting spouses: For self-employed persons and assisting spouses, the periodisation of jobs throughout the year is more uncertain than for employees.
+Various information is used in the production to assess whether the person is actually active in a job as self-employed or assisting spouse.
+There is, however, greater uncertainty associated with counts of self-employed persons and assisting spouses than with counts of employees.

 Data revision - policy